ctrl-freaks/freezeframe.js/README.md

 * **animation_play_duration** *integer*
     Default: ```5000```
     The number of milliseconds a .gif will animate for when triggered by click / touch event.
+    Use ```Infinity``` to make the .gif play *forever.*

 * **non_touch_device_trigger_event** *string*
     Default: ```"hover"``` Options: ```"hover", "click"```